OP-TED/ted-xml-data-converter/TED-elements-cannot-convert.md

 # TED schema elements which cannot be converted to eForms

-This table lists the elements defined in the TED R.2.0.9 schema, but whose data cannot be converted to any data structures in eForms.
+This table lists the elements defined in the TED R.2.0.9 schema for Contract Notices, but whose data cannot be converted to any data structures in eForms.

 This table is under development.
+Elements used in Contract Award Notices and PINs have not been considered yet.

 | TED Element | TED schema | Content format Usage | Description | Reason for inability to convert |
 | --- | --- | --- | --- | --- |